MarkovD/private-docker-registry/README.md

 ```
 docker compose up -d
 ```

-## Client Side Configurations
+---
+## **Client-Side Configurations**
-### macOS
+### _macOS_
 - Copy Self-Signed Certificate on macOS
-- Setup Self-Signed Certificate: substitute ${DOMAIN} to the correct value
+- Setup Self-Signed Certificate: in the following command, substitute ${DOMAIN} with the value used on the server-side configuration
 ```
 sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ${DOMAIN}.crt
 ```
 - Append the following entry to the /etc/hosts file.
-Substitute x.x.x.x with the IP of the Docker Registry Server and ${DOMAIN} with the correct value
+Substitute x.x.x.x with the IP of the Docker Registry Server and ${DOMAIN} with the value used on the server-side configuration
 ```
 x.x.x.x private-docker-registry private-docker-registry.${DOMAIN}.it
 ```